MeriGasparyan/parking-service-api/README.md

 ## Overview

-The Parking Service API is a RESTful service for managing parking spots, bookings, communities, and users.
+This Parking Service API for managing parking spots, bookings, communities, and users.
 It supports role-based access control with JWT authentication and permissions enforcement.
-Users, admins, and community managers can perform operations based on their assigned roles.
+Users, admins, community managers and guardians can perform operations based on their assigned roles.

 ---